linna/auth-mapper-pgsql/README.md

 > **_NOTE:_**  Code porting to PHP 8.1 ongoing.

 # About
-This package provide a concrete implementation for authentication interfaces and for the authorization interfaces of the framework.
+This package provide a concrete implementation for the authentication interfaces and for the authorization interfaces of the framework.

 Mappers use as persistent storage postgresql through php pdo.